1 Grass cutting schedule 2017Grass cutting schedule for 2017 (PDF, 187KB)

-Follow @WSHighways Twitter to find out where our grass cutting teams are working.
+You can also follow @WSHighways Twitter to find out where our grass cutting teams are working that day.

 Cut times vary each year to suit growing conditions.
-It takes about 4 to 6 weeks to cut all grass across the county.
+It takes about four to six weeks to cut all grass across the county.

-In the countryside, or where there are no pavements, we maintain the verges so that pedestrians don't have to walk in the road, where avoidable.
+In the countryside, or where there are no pavements, we maintain the verges so that pedestrians don't have to walk in the road, if avoidable.

 Verges in rural areas receive:

-As far as safety allows, we aim to preserve verges as havens for rare flowers and wildlife.
+Where safety allows, we will preserve verges as havens for rare flowers and wildlife.
 These are known as Notable Road Verges.
-They will remain uncut while the flowers are in bloom but will still be maintained out of season.

-We try to blow cuttings back onto the verge.
-Some will cover or fall into drains but this is unlikely to block them.
+We try to blow cuttings back on to the verge.
+Some will fall into drains or gullies but they are unlikely to block as a result.

 Grass cutting in recreational areas such as parks and housing areas is carried out by district or borough councils or housing authorities.